 - Pick an amount and stick to it

 - Pump if you need to but know it won’t speed up the process of lowering your milk alcohol level

 - Be sure you’re comfortable with the plan!
 You can just not drink!

 Need some advice on your Breastfeeding Diet as well?

 Now that you’re a bit more educated of the effects drinking alcohol while breastfeeding, you should check out my Ultimate Breastfeeding Diet article as well.
 It will give you a good foundation for the types of food and other drinks (besides alcohol) you’ll want to be putting into your body.

 If this was helpful to you, chances are it will be helpful to others too!
 Please share!

-My name is Marie I’m a board certified lactation consultant living in San Diego!
+My name is Marie I’m a midwife (CPM) and board certified lactation consultant (IBCLC) living in Phoenix, Arizona!
 You can read more about me here.
-If you’re a new mom, soon to be new mom or know someone who could benefit from some friendly help or advice please see my services here or send them my article about getting the most out of your lactation consultant!
+If you’re a new mom, soon to be new mom or know someone who could benefit from some friendly help or advice please see my services or send them my article about getting the most out of your lactation consultant!